lyelibi/academic_website/content/post/neurips2025/index.md

 # NeurIPS 2025: Research Highlights & Commentary

 **Conference Overview**
 The 39th Annual Conference on Neural Information Processing Systems (NeurIPS 2025) in San Diego highlighted a distinct shift from purely generative tasks toward "AI for Science" and industrial-grade engineering.
-Key themes included scaling graph analytics to billion-node networks, improving the interpretability of financial models, and the rigorous benchmarking of tabular data.
+Key themes (I was interested in) included scaling graph analytics to billion-node networks, improving the interpretability of financial models, and the rigorous benchmarking of tabular data.

 Below is a curated categorization of research posters, with a specific focus on their applicability to industrial contexts, financial services, and high-dimensional data environments.